Monday Mishap: Haven’t Filed A Tax Return In Years

 If you were due a refund and hadn’t filed, there’s good news and some bad news.

 Bad news: for any year more than three years overdue, you cannot file a tax return and claim the refund.
-For example, the last day to file a tax return for 2012 is April 18, 2016.
-That’s because the original due date for the 2012 return was April 2013 – or three years ago.

 Still have questions?
 Visit an H&R Block office near you for help catching up on back tax returns.